-No matter the industry you operate in or the nature of your work, consistent communication between team members is key to getting the job done right and on time.
+No matter your industry or the nature of your work, consistent communication between team members is key to getting the job done right and on time.
 This also rings true on the job sites our customers work on: construction sites, surface mines and quarries, and landfills.
 Maintaining a solid line of dialogue between the office and the field is challenging no matter the distance, number of workers involved, or nature of the information being communicated.

 We recently introduced a few ways to help our customers more easily share site maps and survey data to combat some of the communication difficulties inherent to any worksite.
 These include:

-1. Crew, an add-on to the Propeller Platform that allows users to create customized aerial maps with special overlays (linework, cut/fill remainders, design specs).
-Platform users can share them with their colleagues in the field by sending them a custom URL that will take them to a browser-based version of the map.
+1. Crew, an add-on to the Propeller Platform that lets users create customized aerial maps with special overlays (linework, cut/fill remainders, design specs).
+Platform users can share them with their colleagues by sending them a custom URL that will take them to a browser-based version of the map.

-3. PDF file exports, an easy way to create and distribute high-resolution, 2D versions of your site maps with whatever information you want to include.
+3. PDF file exports, an easy way to distribute high-resolution, 2D versions of your site maps with whatever information you want.

 With improved communication an ongoing project for us, we decided to make that the focus of this month’s Propeller Asks question: